-- 3.5 The estimated contract value (over the lifetime of all contracts, to a maximum of 5 years, included in the 3 lots) is £3,291,692.
-Detailed contracts for tender cannot be identified until the school admission data is available in April and May although an estimated list is detailed in appendix C for context.
-The Home to School transport contracts due to expire in 2022 will be sent out to tender in bulk.
+- 3.5 The estimated contract value (over the lifetime of all contracts, to a maximum of 5 years, included in the 3 lots) is £2,578,754.00.
+Detailed contracts for tender cannot be identified until the school admission data is available in April and May although an estimated that 1 mainstream school bus route, 49 taxi routes and 9 minibus routes will be included in the lots for tender.

 - 3.6 Previous years advertised costs were:

-- 2019/20 £1,122,500.00

 - 2020/21 £1,258,461.00

 - 2021/22 £1,829,023.00

+- 2022/23 £2,578,754.00

-- 3.7 A much higher number of specialist transport routes (taxi & minibus) are due to expire in 2022 due to them reaching their 5 year maximum duration, an influx of very late transport requests submitted in 2021, and an overall increase in SEND students requiring transport, which in turn increases the overall estimated contract value.
+- 3.7 There is a year-on-year increase in SEND students requiring transport, which in turn increases the overall estimated contract value.
 This value is estimated because the contracts tendered may change during the review process, and prices are based on previous tender prices and as such are subject to change during the tender process.
+The RC in-house routes are sent out to tender to obtain comparison pricing and not all tendered routes will be awarded.

-4 PROCUREMENT MODEL
+4. PROCUREMENT MODEL

 - 4.1 Following the annual review of transport requirements an invitation to tender is issued with support from the Welland Procurement Unit.
 The procurement process will follow the appropriate process in line with the Council's Contract Procedure Rules.
 The value of the contracts combined is above the EU threshold. - 4.2 Services usually operated by the Council's in-house fleet are also advertised to provide assurance that in-house operation of those services demonstrates best value for money. - 4.3 The tender process also collects "pence per mile" quotes from operators in order that requests for quotations can be sent out to the bidders that are likely to provide the service at the lowest price for new or revised service requirements that occur during the course of the academic year.
-This allows us to opt for best value at all times and reduce any risk of high cost short notice emergency contracts. - 4.4 The timetable for the process for the academic year 2022/2023 is set out in Appendix A and the award criteria are set out in Appendix B.
+This allows us to opt for best value at all times and reduce any risk of higher cost short notice emergency contracts. - 4.4 The timetable for the process for the academic year 2023/2024 is set out in Appendix A and the award criteria are set out in Appendix B.

-5 AWARD CRITERIA
+5. AWARD CRITERIA